Python API

 Limitations

 The client library can only be run on Databricks, including Databricks Runtime and Databricks Runtime for Machine Learning.
-It does not support calling Feature Store APIs from a local environment, or from an environment other than Databricks.
+It does not support calling Feature Engineering in Unity Catalog or Feature Store APIs from a local environment, or from an environment other than Databricks.

-You can install the Feature Store client locally to aid in running unit tests.
+You can install the Feature Engineering in Unity Catalog client or the Feature Store client locally to aid in running unit tests.

 For example, to validate that a method update_customer_features